 Participants in the project include:

-The State Tretyakov Gallery, the State Russian Museum, and the State Research Museum of Architecture named after A. V. Shchusev, State Museum of Fine Arts of the Republic of Tatarstan, Nizhny Novgorod State Art Museum, Smolensk State Museum-Reserve, Serpukhov Museum of History and Art, S. T. Konenkov Creative Workshop (Russian Academy of Arts), Garage Museum of Contemporary Art, Manuscripts Department of the State Tretyakov Gallery, Photo and Film Research Department of the State Tretyakov Gallery, Central State Archive of Film, Photo, and Sound Documents of St. Petersburg, State Historical Museum, State Archives of the Russian Federation.
+The State Tretyakov Gallery, the State Russian Museum, the Alexei Shchusev State Research Museum of Architecture, the State Museum of Fine Arts of the Republic of Tatarstan, the Nizhny Novgorod State Art Museum, the Smolensk State Museum-Reserve, the Serpukhov Museum of History and Art, the Sergey Konenkov Creative Workshop (Russian Academy of Arts), the Garage Museum of Contemporary Art, the Manuscript Department of the State Tretyakov Gallery, the Photo and Film Research Department of the State Tretyakov Gallery, the Central State Archive of Film, Photo, and Sound Documents of St. Petersburg, the State Historical Museum, and the State Archives of the Russian Federation.

 Text and photos: ROSIZO